Operation Christmas Child 2019

 For many years plfc has operated as a Satellite processing centre for OCC.
 This means that all boxes provided from within the CB6, CB7, and CB8 postcode areas are brought to plfc for processing.
 On arrival the envelopes containing donations are removed and the enclosed monies banked with Samaritan's Purse.
 The boxes are then firstly sorted according to sex and age and then moved to the schoolroom at the rear of the church to await checking.

 Volunteers come in from Isleham and the surrounding villages and towns to then process these boxes.
 Each box is opened and carefully checked to ensure that it doesn't contain any materials that are specifically banned (as detailed on the information leaflet), and if a box has very little content then additional items may be added.
 Please appreciate that we try, as far as we possibly can, to respect the wishes of the donor in forwarding the box as originally given.
-Once the box has been checked, security tape is put around the box identifying it as having been checked by an SPI accredited person.
+Once the box has been checked, it is independently re-checked and then security tape is put around the box identifying it as having been checked by an SPI accredited person.

 The boxes are then moved to another area where they are packed by sex and age into large packing boxes, optimising the number that are contained within any box.
 Once a box is full, the details are recorded on the box and it is sealed, ready for moving to Cambridge to await shipping out to the receiving country.